PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-13 17:44:51
+Last updated: 2024-04-13 17:46:01
-Random Quote: Discouraging premarital sex is against my religion. - Barney Stinson
+Random Quote: Don't believe everything you hear.
+Our enemies want to separate us.
+But Mandalorians are stronger together. - Bo-Katan